feathersui/feathersui-website/docs/haxe-openfl/combo-box.md

 };
 ```

 > Items in the collection are not required to be simple object literals, like in the example above.
-Instances of a class are allowed too.
+Instances of a class are allowed too (and encouraged as a best practice).

 [Add an event listener](https://books.openfl.org/openfl-developers-guide/handling-events/basics-of-handling-events.html) for [`Event.CHANGE`](https://api.openfl.org/openfl/events/Event.html#CHANGE) to perform an action when the user selects a different item.